Axios revealed the real time and route of transferring Trump’s plan to Zelensky

 However, the News was met with confusion by officials in European capitals and many in Washington and Kiev who were not yet in the know, Axios writes.

 At least some in the Trump administration, including Rubio, believed things had moved too quickly, writes the Axios website.
 However, it was Trump himself who announced the Thanksgiving deadline for Kiev, partly out of frustration with Zelensky.
-A senior Washington administration official claimed that Trump, who later felt the situation was too chaotic, sent Rubio to Geneva along with Witkoff, Kushner and Driscoll.
+A senior Washington administration official claimed that Trump, who later felt the situation was too chaotic, se Rubio to Geneva along with Witkoff, Kushner and Driscoll.

 Trump and Zelensky could meet this week or early next week if talks show more progress, two sources familiar with the matter said.
 A date has not yet been set.
-While both the U.S. and Ukrainian sides issued optimistic statements about Sunday’s talks in Geneva, the several hours of meetings were tense.
+While both the U.S. and Ukrainian sides issued optimistic statemes about Sunday’s talks in Geneva, the several hours of meetings were tense.

 end of message